damolinx/vscode-sorbetto/README.md

 </p>

 ## Multi-root Workspaces
-[Multi-root workspaces](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) allow developers to work on multiple project folders simultaneously within a single VS Code window.
-This model requires extensions to follow specific rules to work correctly, as they must resolve all references to project roots.
+[Multi-root workspaces](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) let developers work with multiple workspace folders within a single VS Code window.
+This model requires extensions to resolve all references relative to the correct project root, and to follow specific workspace-aware behaviors.

-Sorbetto 0.3.0 was updated with this in mind, creating one Sorbet LSP client for every configured workspace folder.
-This is useful in scenarios when working on multiple projects, each relying on distinct Ruby or gem versions.
+Starting with version 0.3.0, Sorbetto creates a dedicated Sorbet LSP client for each configured workspace folder.
+This is especially useful when working on multiple projects with distinct dependencies, or when those dependencies need to be isolated—such as separating frontend and backend environments.

-Two aspects to be aware of:
+There are two key aspects to be aware of:

-- When context is needed to determine the target of an action—e.g., showing the appropriate language status items—the current active text editor is used as a cue.
-If an action cannot determine its target workspace, a selection dropdown will be shown.
-This typically occurs with VS Code stock commands that do not accept a URI as context.
+* **Context resolution**: When determining the target of an action—such as displaying language status items—Sorbetto uses the currently active text editor as a hint.
+If the target workspace cannot be inferred, a dropdown will prompt for selection.
+This typically occurs with VS Code stock commands that don’t accept a URI as context.

-- Configuration values are read in the following order of precedence: first from the workspace folder, then the workspace, and finally the user scope.
-Be sure to set configuration values at the appropriate layer.
-Note that UI settings can only be set at workspace or user level.
-This is likely the most complex management piece you will encounter when using multi-root workspaces, so refer to the [documentation](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces#_settings) if needed.
+* **Configuration precedence**: Settings are read in the following order: first from the workspace folder, then the overall workspace, and finally the user scope.
+Be sure to configure values at the appropriate level.
+Note that UI settings can only be set at the workspace or user level.
+This is often the most nuanced aspect of managing multi-root workspaces, so refer to the [documentation](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces#_settings) if needed.

 [↑ Back to top](#table-of-contents)